Everyone Knows that Everyone Knows: Gossip Protocols for Super Experts: Engaged agents

-In the first place we now model that agents who are super experts do not \emph{make} calls.
-We do this by changing the definition of gossip protocol and the epistemic relation.
-The condition that needs to be satisfied for an agent to be permitted to call is now that the agent is not a super expert.
+To model that agents who are super experts do not \emph{make} calls, we need to change the definition of gossip protocol.
+An extra condition to be permitted to call is that the agent is not a super expert.
+In other words, we strengthen the protocol condition.

-In the second place we also model that agents who are super experts do not \emph{answer} calls.
-We do that by changing the definition of the epistemic relation.
-A call sequence cannot be extended with a call made by an agent who already is a super expert.
+To model that agents who are super experts do not \emph{answer} calls, we need to change the definition of the epistemic relation, such that a call sequence cannot be extended with a call made by a super expert.
+In other words, we change the meaning of knowledge, as this a function of the epistemic relation, and therefore we indirectly also change the termination condition.

 Agents who neither make nor answer calls are called \emph{engaged agents} (as in `engaged in other activities' for the former and as in `the line is engaged' for the latter).
 A call that is not answered is a \emph{missed call}.
+Giving meaning to a missed call is quite common, see for example~\cite{Donner2007:Beeping} for an interview survey and~\cite{Dogar2020:MissIt} for a general ``one bit per second'' protocol solely using missed calls.
+Letting the telephone ring until a connection is made is free, whereas making the connection and having a conversation, however short, is payable.
+Communication by missed calls is therefore free of charge.
+Such communication is only meaningful if there is common knowledge of the meaning of a missed call, just as in our case.
+(Although, unlike here, this is then typically informative for the callee, and not for the caller.)
+Obviously the telephone companies do not like that unintended use.

+The extension involving engaged agents should be seen as a form of common knowledge of the gossip protocol.
+Super experts not making calls can already be taken care of in the definition of the protocol, by strengthening the calling condition, whereas super experts not answering calls require changing the epistemic relation, such that it really concerns some form of common knowledge of the gossip protocol.
+We present the engaged agents feature as an extension of any given protocol ``known $\prot$'', so one where $\prot$ is also common knowledge.
+We will call such a protocol ``\emph{protocol known $\prot$ with engaged agents}''.
+A semantics for engaged agents where $\prot$ is not common knowledge would be conceivable.
+In that case, recalling that known $\ANY$ is the same as $\ANY$, consider $\ANY$ with engaged agents, and apply $\prot$ on the set of thus permitted call sequence.